just214/gatsby-starter-typescript-deluxe/README.md

 ## TODOS

 - Write more robust unit tests for all components and custom hook.
-- Possible add support for MDX and markdown.
+- Possibly add support for MDX and markdown.

 That's about it.
 Now, build something awesome 😀